 Sheldon I. Goldfarb ’73, chair

 Goldfarb has been active in a variety of financial industry groups and is a frequent speaker at industry conferences.
-He served on the managing board of The Clearing House Association; is past chair of the Securities Industry and Financial Markets Association’s (SIFMA) General Counsels Committee and was treasurer of SIFMA's Compliance and Legal Division.
-He is also a past president of the SEC Alumni Association and member of the board of the SEC Historical Society.
+He served on the managing board of The Clearing House Association, is past chair of the Securities Industry and Financial Markets Association’s (SIFMA) General Counsels Committee and was treasurer of SIFMA's Compliance and Legal Division.
+He is also a past president of the SEC Alumni Association and member of the board of trustees of the SEC Historical Society.

 Owen C. Pell ’80, LLD ’11, vice chair